|Toxins - Health, NeuroDevelopment and Neural Science|

 But many scientists think that limit is still too high. |

-A study reported in the September 2005 issue of EHP found that there were significant effects on a child’s IQ even when blood lead concentrations were below 10 ug/dL.
+A study reported by the EHP found that there were significant effects on a child’s IQ even when blood lead concentrations were below 10 ug/dL.
 Upon the July 2005 release of the Third National Report on Human Exposure to Environmental Chemicals by the CDC, Jim Pirkle, deputy director for science at the CDC’s Environmental Health Laboratory, stated, There is no safe blood [lead] level in children.

 Several groups have also found evidence that lead exposure may shape a child’s social behavior.
 An Environmental Research reports a strong correlation, dating back to 1900, between violent crime and the use of lead- Based paint and leaded gasoline. the research complements studies found that bone lead levels in young males were correlated with aggression and criminality.
 Lead is significantly associated with a risk for delinquency.
 (Needleman research in the November-December 2002 Neurotoxicology and Teratology)